-If something in the editor’s decision letter or the review materials is unclear or inconsistent, authors may email questions to the editorial office to request clarification from the editor before revising their manuscript.
+If something in the editor’s decision letter or the review materials is unclear or inconsistent, authors may email questions to the editorial office to request clarification from the editor before revising their manuscript (if you are appealing a decision, note the separate instructions for appeals).

 Staff will upload your written clarification request to the peer review system where it will only be visible to the editor and the associate editor (reviewers will not see authors’ clarification requests).
 The editor will decide whether to consult with the associate editor, and the editor will provide a response that will be archived in the system (reviewers will not see the editor’s response).

 Requiring written requests for clarification is not meant to act as a barrier.
-This process ensures good record-keeping, gives the editor sufficient time to reflect on answers, and allows the editor to consult with the AE before responding.
+This process ensures good record-keeping and transparency, and it gives the editor sufficient time to consult with the AE and reflect on answers before responding.

 How to Appeal a Decision at JCR